Scouting Tuscany: WINGS Tour 2010

 Living up to its name, Common Redstart is an abundant yard bird in Tuscan villages.

-Even in the mountains, our birding will be relaxed and easy-paced, on wide, level paths and roads.
+Even in the mountains, our birding is relaxed and easy-paced, on wide, level paths and roads.

 Mountain streams can be good birding; this one, at Equi Therme, produced Crag Martin and White-throated Dipper during our scouting.
 Three Peregrine Falcons appeared high above as we left, too.

-Now rare over much of their former range, Red-backed Shrikes are reliably found in any open habitat.
+Now rare over much of their former range to the north, Red-backed Shrikes are reliably found in any open habitat.
 This is the male of a pair that was almost certainly nesting in the denser vegetation in the background.

 It looks like snow, but it’s bright white marble at the edge of a quarry that’s been worked since antiquity.